jiqunl/me/index.md

 - **Liu, J.** (2017).
 Toward a unified model of human information behavior: An equilibrium perspective. *Journal of Documentation*, 73(4), 666-688. **(JDoc)** [[Paper](https://www.emerald.com/insight/content/doi/10.1108/JD-06-2016-0080/full/html)]

 #### Refereed Conference Paper
+- Dewan, M., **Liu, J.**, & Shah, C. (2025).
+LLM-driven usefulness labeling for IR evaluation.
+In In *Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval*.
+Padova, Italy. **(SIGIR2025)**.
 - **Liu, J.** & He, J. (2025).
 Boundedly rational searchers interacting with medical misinformation: Characterizing context-dependent decoy effects on credibility and usefulness evaluation in sessions.
 In *Proceedings of the ACM SIGIR Conference on Human Information Interaction and Retrieval*. **(CHIIR2025)**.
 - Chen, N., **Liu, J.**, Dong, X. Liu, Q., Sakai, T. & Wu, X-M. (2024).
 AI can be cognitively biased: An exploratory study on threshold priming in LLM-based batch relevance assessment.
 In *Proceedings of the 2nd International ACM SIGIR Conference on Information Retrieval in the Asia Pacific*. **(SIGIR-AP2024)** [[Paper](https://arxiv.org/pdf/2409.16022)]
 - Zhang, Y* & **Liu, J.** (2024).
 Where do older adults’ mental models for video recommender systems come from: A qualitative study.
 In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries*. **(JCDL2024)**